 Benefits of AC zoning

 Increased energy savings

 When you have one central thermostat controlling your entire home, every time you feel like it’s too hot or cold in just one room, you need to change the temperature in your entire home.
-Heating and cooling your entire home requires more energy and time, which can mean a bigger energy bill for you.
+Heating and cooling your entire home requires more energy and time (even if you’ve invested in highly rated SEER products), which can mean a bigger energy bill for you.

 With a zoned HVAC system, if you want to change the temperature in just one room or floor, you can do that.
-The system won’t release heated or cooled air anywhere but that one zone, which means it’s using less energy and helping to save you money in getting your home to your desired temperature.
+The system won’t release heated or cooled air anywhere but that one zone, which means it’s using less energy and saving you money.

 Extra control and comfort in your home